William Kelso

-William M. Kelso, C.B.E., Ph.
-D., F.S.A. (born 1941), often referred to as Bill Kelso, is an American archaeologist specializing in Virginia's colonial period, particularly the Jamestown colony.
+William M. Kelso, C.B.E., Ph.D., F.S.A. (born 30 March 1941), often referred to as Bill Kelso, is an American archaeologist specializing in Virginia's colonial period, particularly the Jamestown settlement.
+He is currently the Emeritus Director of Archaeology and Research at the Jamestown Rediscovery Foundation, having retired in 2021.

 Personal life

 A native of Lakeside, Ohio, Kelso earned a B.A. in History from Baldwin-Wallace College, an M.A. in Early American History from the College of William and Mary, and a Ph.D in Historical Archaeology from Emory University.
+His doctorate thesis, overseen by Ivor Noël Hume, covered the archaeology of Wormsloe Plantation in Georgia.
+He married schoolteacher Ellen Beveridge in 1962, and has two children.

 Career

-He has served as director of archaeology at Carter's Grove, Monticello, and Poplar Forest, as well as Commissioner of Archaeology for the Virginia Historic Landmarks Commission.
-During his time at Monticello, he was one of the first to make early colonial slave life the focus of archaeological research.
-Currently he serves as the Director of Research and Interpretation for the Preservation Virginia Jamestown Rediscovery project.
+Kelso has served as director of archaeology at Carter's Grove, Monticello, and Poplar Forest, as well as Commissioner of Archaeology for the Virginia Historic Landmarks Commission.
+During his 14 years at Monticello, he was one of the first to make early colonial slave life the focus of archaeological research.